VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 16s rDNA amplicon sequencing of bacterial from 413 Staghorn corals (270 healthy; 143 diseased) The total number of bacterial ASVs (i.e. species) is 342 ASVs - these represent bacteria found in 5% of samples.
-Bacterial abundances are normalized as log2 counts per million to account for different sequence library sizes and make them more normaly distributed.
+Bacterial abundances are normalized as log2 counts per million to account for different sequence library sizes and make them more normally distributed.

 ### Data Structure